ClaessicsGit/L2Homage/README.md

 - L2Miko
 - Rootware
 - PARADISE
-- Badwatermage & the players of L2Knight
+- Badwatermagic & the players of L2Knight
 - Sindelia of PlayINERA
 - Matrix (EDL Team)
 - And many, many more who provided answers when I needed them.
 Thank you!
 If I forgot to mention anyone, please let me know, you deserve the credit.